outmoded/hapijs.com/lib/tutorials/en_US/cookies.md

     strictHeader: true
 });
 ```
-In the example above, we first name the cookie `data`.
-We then configure the options to customize the cookie.
+In the example above, you first name the cookie `data`.
+You then configure the options to customize the cookie.

 The first option is `ttl`.
 This represents the cookies time to live in milliseconds.
 The default setting is `null`, which will delete the cookie once the browser is closed.

 Next we have two flags, `isSecure` and `isHttpOnly`.
 For more info on these flags, see ([RFC 6265](http://tools.ietf.org/html/rfc6265), specifically sections [4.1.2.5](http://tools.ietf.org/html/rfc6265#section-4.1.2.5) and [4.1.2.6](http://tools.ietf.org/html/rfc6265#section-4.1.2.6).

-We then tell hapi that the value is a base64 encoded JSON string.
+You then tell hapi that the value is a base64 encoded JSON string.

 By setting `clearInvalid` to `true`, it instructs the client to remove invalid cookies.

-Last, we set `strictHeader` to `true` so that there are no violations of [RFC 6265](https://tools.ietf.org/html/rfc6265).
+Last, you set `strictHeader` to `true` so that there are no violations of [RFC 6265](https://tools.ietf.org/html/rfc6265).

 ### <a name="options.state" /> route.options.state()

-In addition to this, you can further configure cookie behavior at a route-level by specifying two properties at the route's `options.state` object:
+In addition to this, you can further configure cookie behavior at a route-level by specifying two properties at the route's `options.state` object.

+Please note that configurations to cookies on the route-level are in addition to those configurations made by `server.state`.

 ```json5
 {